Computer Science Foundations

 CrossEntropyLoss applies softmax internally and expects raw logits.
 NLLLoss expects log-probabilities.
 BCEWithLogitsLoss applies sigmoid internally and expects logits.
 BCELoss expects probabilities.
 Mixing the model output type and the loss expectation produces silently wrong training.
 We document the expected input format for every loss function used.

-AI and Machine Learning in University Curricula
+AI and Machine Learning assignment types we cover

 Tutors Who Cover This Subject